RF over Glass (RFoG) Solutions: Bridge HFC to All-Optical Networks

 RFoG

-Downstream GPON/XGSPON & GPON co-exsitence traffic travels from operator’s data network to an OLT, which routes it to a WDM device with 1310 and 1490 nm or 1277 and 1570nm wavelengths.
+Downstream GPON/XGSPON & GPON co-exsitence traffic travels from operator’s data network to an OLT, which routes it to a WDM device with 1310nm and 1490nm or 1277nm and 1570nm wavelengths.
 The CMTS converts DOCSIS and video communication to optical traffic, which is then sent to a WDM platform via an EDFA amplifier ( The EDFA combined WDM device into one unit called EDFA PON Combiner) for longer distances.
 The WDM device distributes traffic through a splitter to a mini node at the customer’s premises.
 The mini node then transfers video, voice, and data traffic over coax.

 All return path traffic is converted to optical by the mini node and sent over a 1590 nm or 1610nm (CWDM) wavelength to the headend, where an optical receiver converts it and sends it through a CMTS for access to voice, data, and video network resources.
 This solution allows cable operators to implement a “mixed system” supporting both GPON/XGSPON & GPON co-exsitence and DOCSIS services.